RahimMahat/Node-ToDo/README.md

 you can write your todos and once done with that you can check the checkbox which will draw a line on your todo which means you're done with that task
+The database used to store the app is mongoDB which we implemented in our app using mongoose

 ## Authors